 - Access to multiple ad networks from one location

 You can use the Advertising Service to access multiple ad networks without having to negotiate agreements with each ad network.

 - Intuitive ad selection

-Statistics about the performance of ads in your application are updated in near real-time so that your application always receives high-performing ads that are relevant to the target audience of your application.
-The Advertising Service mediation layer can use the statistics to automatically send ad requests from your application to the ad networks with the highest performing ads.
+Statistics about the performance of ads in your app are updated in near real-time so that your app always receives high-performing ads that are relevant to the target audience of your app.
+The Advertising Service mediation layer can use the statistics to automatically send ad requests from your app to the ad networks with the highest performing ads.

-If you want to take a more hands-on approach, in the Advertising Service web portal, you can specify your own preferences for how the mediation layer sends ad requests.
+If you want to take a more hands-on approach in your Cascades app, in the Advertising Service web portal, you can specify your own preferences for how the mediation layer sends ad requests.
 You can allocate your ad inventory to the ad networks that provide the best CTR and fill rate, or you can allocate your ad inventory to ad networks manually.

 - Trial zone ID to use for evaluation

-A trial zone ID is a free account that you can use to test the performance of a banner ad in your application.
+A trial zone ID is a free account that you can use to test the performance of a banner ad in your app.
 You do not need to register with BlackBerry to obtain a trial zone ID.
-Using a trial zone ID can help you decide whether to register for a unique zone ID to earn money from the ads in your application.
+Using a trial zone ID can help you decide whether to register for a unique zone ID to earn money from the ads in your app.